GFouilhe-AThiriet/Projet-L3/UpdatesReport.md

 Then, I discovered FuncAnimation.
 It works well to get a 'simple' moving display.
 The only problem is that the documentation didn't seem great in general -in my opinion-, except for the Ken Hughes' article that I linked in the code.

 Eventually, I added a cursor that follows the mouse and I tried to obtain the coordinates of the mouse in real time with Button (both functions from matplotlib.widgets).
 Thus, mouse's coordinates are correctly printed for each click.
-But I can't get the mouse's coordinates into an array.
-I don't understand why it prints 'local variable 'MOUSE' referenced before assignment'.

 Current state : https://i.ibb.co/99rX13G/Capture-d-cran-2021-04-08-192809.png

-That's what I'll try to fix in the following days.

-If it's possible to save mouse's coordinates in an array, then it should be quite easy to change the plant image in real time with FuncAnimation.